-This work identifies and examines evidence of e-commerce in business focusing on their Internet branding strategies, the impact of management actions and how those actions contribute to e-commerce success.
+This thesis identifies and examines evidence of e-commerce in three large businesses (Woolworths, Momentum and Santam) focusing on their Internet branding strategies, the impact of management actions and how those actions contribute to e-commerce success.
+Case study was used to assemble evidence from the three companies.
 The data received from respondents were transcribed, codified into thirteen key words.
 These were analysed using Cohen Kappa method of content analysis.
 The findings show different impact of management actions and prioritisation of management functions are evident at different stages of the adoption process.
-Consumer behavior is an important factor in the current eCommerce boom.
-However, popular eCommerce brands have realized that consumer behavior is not the only ingredient in the online retail formula.
-Retailers will have to seek to improve eCommerce capabilities by aligning several strategies.
-The 'quantity to quality' tendency of eCommerce is gradually becoming more prominent in this growing age of globalization.
-The primary objective below is to reflect the growing eCommerce trend and its impact on the business.

 In addition, the application of management function differs at different stages suggesting expected changes in management competency as the adoption process matures.
-This work argues that as we move to a more interactive mode of working with customers and competitors using Internet technology, the role of marketing is critical; within marketing, brand management is seen as a particularly important activity.
+This thesis argues that as we move to a more interactive mode of working with customers and competitors using Internet technology, the role of marketing is critical; within marketing, brand management is seen as a particularly important activity.
 The work reported is based on the evidence that brand management is indeed important, and a maturity model is presented to guide brand management activities at different stages of e-commerce adoption.
 Internet-related partnering opportunities with large firms remain a concern for smaller firms.
 It reveals that although much Internet research has taken a technical viewpoint, some experts have begun to make connections between Internet success and brand management.